cloudflare/cloudflare-docs-engine/src/content/learning/getting-started.md

 The `route` key here is a [route pattern](/platform/routes), which e.g., can contain wildcards.

 If your route is configured to a hostname, you will need to add a DNS record to Cloudflare to ensure that the hostname can be resolved externally.
-If your Worker acts as your origin (the response comes directly from a Worker), you may enter a placeholder (dummy) record, pointing to an IP such as `1.2.3.4`, since the Worker will respond before ever connecting to that origin.
+If your Worker acts as your origin (the response comes directly from a Worker), you should enter a placeholder (dummy) AAAA record pointing to `100::`, which is the [reserved IPv6 discard prefix](https://tools.ietf.org/html/rfc6666).

 --------------------------------